admiswalker/docker-OpenCV-Python/README.md

 # docker-opencv-python
 This is a dockerfile with OpenCV and Python.

-See './docker/README.md' for detail.
+See `./docker/README.md` for more information.

 ## Usage
-Copying under the './docker' directory into your project dirctory.
+Copying under `./docker` into your project dirctory.